Editor’s note: the following column discusses sexual abuse and may be difficult to read for some people.

 How do I support my husband’s needs being the husband of a woman who was sexually abused by her father?

 How can I better understand his experience and not get overwhelmed with the feeling of guilt that it is my fault & that if he weren’t married to me he wouldn’t have to deal with this…feeling like it’s my fault and if I removed myself from the equation, then my husband would be better off…

 How do I talk about it with him and not take on his feelings & being triggered?

-To be continued…check back next week for the finale of this 6 part series.
+To be continued…check back next week for part 2 of this 6 part series.

 With love and light, John Moos, MD For More Resources: RAINN – Rape, Abuse & Incest National Network The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse by Ellen Bass and Laura Davis The Courage to Heal Workbook: A Guide for Women and Men Survivors of Child Sexual Abuse by Laura Davis The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel van der Kolk, M.D.